Best Acne Scar Removal Methods

 Does insurance cover acne scar removal?

-How much is acne scar treatment?
+How much does each acne scar removal method cost?

 The cost of your acne scar treatment will vary depending on the severity of acne scarring, the treatment options utilized, your provider’s experience level, and the geographic location of the office where you are treated.
 Consulting a board-certified dermatologist like Dr. Green is typically more expensive than an aesthetician in a medical spa setting.
-However, to guarantee safety, efficacy, and ideal cosmetic results, it is important to be selective when seeking a provider to treat acne scars.
+However, to guarantee safety, efficacy, and ideal cosmetic results, it is crucial to be selective when seeking a provider to treat acne scars.
 Acne scar treatment by an inexperienced or unqualified provider can increase the risk of poor cosmetic results or unwanted side effects like skin discoloration, burning, or scarring.
 Dr. Green has over 25 years of experience in cosmetic dermatology and the expertise to treat acne scars safely and effectively.
 Generally, skin resurfacing laser treatments and dermal filler injections are more costly than treatment options like chemical peels and microneedling.
 The type and number of treatments you need will be discussed with Dr. Green during your acne scar removal consultation, and at that time, the approximate cost of your treatment will be determined.

 10 months before and after acne treatment